 According to the National Institute of Mental Health Disorders, approximately 18% of people will struggle with an anxiety disorder this year.
 Anxiety affects the way we feel, think, and act.

 If you are struggling with anxiety, you may have some of the following symptoms:

 All of these symptoms do not need to be present to have an anxiety disorder.
 Anxiety can be crippling to the person who is struggling with this disorder.
 Anxiety can be brought about by a chemical imbalance, stress, an unbalanced lifestyle, or several other triggers.
 Anxiety is a result of a fear of a known or unknown origin.
 Anxiety triggers our fight or flight response.
 In the moment that anxiety takes hold, we feel vulnerable.
 This sense of vulnerability can be brought on by feelings of inadequacy, being overwhelmed, a trauma or loss, or several other factors.
 The process of being able to realize the truth of our fears helps to calm the intensity of our emotions.

 There is hope.
 Anxiety is treatable.
 As anxiety is a medical condition, seeking professional help is important.
 As members of The Church of Jesus Christ of Latter-day Saints, we have several resources available to us to overcome anxiety.
 It is important to know that there is not one solution that fits everyone.
 How you approach your anxiety is up to you.
 Here are some suggestions:

 As we work through the challenges of mortality, it is important to not run faster than we have strength (see Mosiah 4:27).
-By chunking down life’s daily experiences, taking things a day at a time, and—when that is too much—an hour at a time, we learn skills to conquer our fears.
+By taking things a day at a time, and—when that is too much—an hour at a time, we gain power to conquer our fears.